jonathan-zlatin/Bricker/README.md

 ### Acknowledgments

-The Bricker game was implemented during the Object-Oriented Programming (OOP) course at the Hebrew University, taught by Dan Nirel.
-Special thanks to Professor Nurial for the guidance and support throughout the development process.
+The Bricker game was implemented during the Object-Oriented Programming (OOP) course at the Hebrew University.
 ### About the Author

 Jonathan Zlatin is a passionate software engineer with a love for creating engaging and immersive gaming experiences.